c12yptonic/ctf-writeups/ctfs/hacktober22.md

 From the instructions it is clear that there is no real RSA involved here.
 It is purely based on modulo operation.
 Another thing that we can immediately note is that the multiplying number has less than half the digits as compared to the number used for modulo.

-This means we are performing a modulo using a very large number and as the multiplying number is very small, and message generally we are looking for is a small flag, the modulo would have been of no use i.e the modulus would have been the value **`0`**.
+This means we are performing a modulo using a very large number and as the multiplying number is very small, and message generally we are looking for is a small flag, the modulo would have been of no use i.e the quotient would have been the value **`0`**.

 So we try dividing the result by the multiplied number and convert the long to bytes to check for the flag format.
 We use the below script to do the same.